-Completion of the OR 62 Bypass is expected to have a significant impact on traffic volumes along the old segment of OR 62 from Medford to White City.
+Completion of the OR 62 Corridor Project is expected to significantly reduce traffic volumes along the old segment of OR 62 from Medford to White City.
 This refinement plan would identify potential improvements to OR 62, including access management, streetscape enhancements, pedestrian crossing treatments, sidewalk and bicycle facility improvements, and transit needs.
 The plan should also consider local traffic needs as well as the potential to reduce the number of travel lanes.
 A project is included below for the refinement plan.
-This plan should be jointly prepared by City of Medford and Jackson County.
+This plan should be jointly prepared by the City of Medford and Jackson County.